 About Welder Library

-Constructed in 1998, Welder Library is dedicated to the Benedictine Sisters of Annunciation Monastery and bears the name of Sister Thomas Welder, OSB, president emerita of the University of Mary.
+Constructed in 1998, Welder Library is dedicated to the Benedictine Sisters of Annunciation Monastery and bears the name of the late Sister Thomas Welder, OSB, president emerita of the University of Mary.
 Welder Library has nearly 75,000 visitors each year, seats 204 students, and has 30 computer workstations.
 The library collection has over 50,000 print volumes, more than 350,000 eBooks, over 3,500 multimedia items, and databases providing access to over 60,000 journals.
 Library materials are searchable through an online catalog.
 Welder Library provides interlibrary loan access to library collections nationwide.

 The Mission, Vision and Values of Welder Library